Scotsman Walking Wearing Kilt By Loch Lubnaig On Winter History Visit To Trossachs Scotland

 Grey Squirrels On Winter Sunday Visit To My Cottage Garden Scone Perth Perthshire Scotland

-Tour Scotland short 4K Winter Sunday wildlife nature camera travel video of the sight and sounds of Grey Squirrels spotted eating peanuts on morning visit and trip to my Scottish cottage garden in Scone by Perth, Perthshire, Britain, United Kingdom.
+Tour Scotland short 4K Winter Sunday wildlife nature camera travel video of the sight and sounds of Grey Squirrels spotted eating peanuts on a morning visit and trip to my Scottish cottage garden in Scone by Perth, Perthshire, Britain, United Kingdom.
 While they are known for their agility and resourcefulness in finding food, providing them with supplementary nourishment can offer an exciting opportunity for observation and interaction.
 As its name suggests, this squirrel typically has a grey coat with white undersides, though the coat colour can also be quite brown at times.
 Grey squirrels are mainly herbivorous, eating acorns, hazel nuts, berries, fungi, buds and shoots, and even bark.
 The grey squirrel was introduced to Great Britain in the middle of the 19th century.
 There is now an estimated population of 2 million making them much more common than the native red squirrel.
 They arrived in England from North America and are now one of Britain's most well known and frequently seen mammals, with an estimated population of 2 million.
 It is a myth that grey squirrels chase red squirrels away.
 Greys are just more adaptable to new surroundings.
 Being in nature, or even viewing scenes of nature, reduces anger, fear, and stress and increases pleasant feelings.
 Exposure to nature not only makes you feel better emotionally, it contributes to your physical wellbeing.
 Feeding grey squirrels provides a wonderful opportunity for observing their behaviours up close.
 You might witness their playful antics, social interactions, and even their impressive agility while navigating your garden.
 While squirrels may become accustomed to your presence, it's essential to remember that they are wild animals.
 Maintain a respectful distance, and never attempt to handle or approach them closely .
 Feeding grey squirrels in your garden can offer a unique connection to nature, fostering a sense of appreciation for the wildlife that coexists alongside us.
 By providing suitable and healthy food options, you can contribute to their well-being while enjoying the delightful charm these creatures bring to your outdoor space.
 By the meteorological calendar, the first day of Winter is always 1st December in Scotland; ending on 28th of February.
-Officially, the Scottish winter runs from the 21st of December through to the 20th All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.
+Officially, the Scottish winter runs from the 21st of December through to the 20th March All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.

 View the most recent Tour Scotland photographs